If you are a local student you may be eligible.

 This course serves as your introduction to Auslan.
 You will learn basic signs and simple ways to communicate.
 You will also learn about the history and culture of the Australian Deaf community and its context within international Deaf communities.
 Melbourne Polytechnic has a long history within the disability sector, and as Victoria’s sole provider of this accredited pathway to learning Auslan, you will have opportunities to participate in Deaf community-based activities and events with our industry partners.

-Melbourne Polytechnic’s Certificate II in Auslan is the start of your Auslan education.
-At the completion of this qualification, you might use your skills in recreation, sports, as a note taker, or with very simple social conversation.
-To gain employment within the services sector, you can move into the Certificate III in Auslan, and advance your skills.
+Melbourne Polytechnic’s Certificate II in Auslan PSP20218 is the start of your Auslan education.
+At the completion of this qualification, you may use your skills in recreation, sports, or with very simple social conversation.
+To gain employment within the services sector, you can move into the Certificate III in Auslan PSP30218, and advance your skills.